wow-lc/skills_blog/docs/js/README.md

 title: Js
 ---
 # JavaScript
-> this is test for blog
+Talk is easy, show me the code.